 \section{Conclusion}

-We present here a proof of concept of a novel probe that can offer valuable constraints on cosmological parameters from tomographic cosmic shear observations.
-It is based on nulling properties exploiting the BNT transform's sensitivity to the only geometry of the background space-time.
-We detail the construction of such a new observable, its general methodology, and how it can be used to exploit the statistical power of cosmic shear maps even at very small physical scales while being entirely independent on physical assumptions on how density fluctuations develop at small scales.
-The constraints this method can bring are then totally independent on assumptions regarding the non-linear growth of structures, the impact of baryon physics, galaxy biasing and its evolution with redshift, and also the presence of intrinsic alignments.
-Departure from nulling is only expected to arise due to sub-leading effect to the weak lensing regime (i.e. transition to strong lensing) that can affect the very small angular scales.
-In this regard the introduction of bispectrum corrections, that describe the first correction to the weak lensing regime, allows us to safely identify the scales that can be exploited for nulling.
+We present here a proof of concept of a novel probe that can offer complementary constraints on cosmological parameters from tomographic cosmic shear observations.
+It is based on nulling properties exploiting the BNT transform's sensitivity only to the geometry of the background space-time.
+We detail the construction of such a new observable, its general methodology, and how it can be used to exploit the statistical power of cosmic shear maps even at very small physical scales while being entirely independent of physical assumptions on how density fluctuations develop at small scales.
+The constraints this method can bring are then totally independent of assumptions regarding the nonlinear growth of structures, the impact of baryon physics, galaxy biasing and its evolution with redshift, and also the presence of intrinsic alignments.
+Departure from nulling is only expected to arise due to subleading effects to the weak lensing regime (i.e., transition to strong lensing) that can affect the very small angular scales.
+In this regard, the introduction of bispectrum corrections that describe the first correction to the weak lensing regime allows us to safely identify the scales that can be exploited for nulling.

-We examine the performances of this method through comprehensive analyses using Fisher Matrix forecasts and Monte Carlo Markov Chain samplings.
-It allows in particular to assess the impact of various systematics and corrections such as the reduced shear, the magnification bias and photometric redshift precision.
+We examine the performance of this method through comprehensive analysis using Fisher Matrix forecasts and MCMC sampling.
+In particular, it allows us to assess the impact of various systematics and corrections such as the reduced shear, the magnification bias, and photometric redshift precision.